slviajero/tinybasic/README.md

 GOSUB, RETURN work in a standard way but GOSUB accepts expressions like GOTO (it is the same function).

-Program control statements include RUN, CLR, NEW, LIST, DUMP.
+Program control statements include RUN, CLR, NEW, LIST, DUMP, SAVE, LOAD.

 RUN starts the program.
 It has no argument.